-My distinct memory of Kanha National Park is these tall termite hills that could be seen anywhere in the forest.
+My distinct memory of the national park is these tall termite hills that could be seen anywhere in the forest.
 They were huge and they looked fragile as if they would melt with a few drops of rain.
 But to reach that height they must have survived many monsoons.
-To me, these termite hills looked like a metaphor for women – delicate and fragile in appearance but rock solid in reality.
+To me, these termite hills looked like a metaphor for women – delicate and fragile in appearance but rock-solid in reality.

 An intriguing observation was groups of trees in a perfect circle surrounding a central tree.
 When I saw it for the first time, I smiled at the geometric sense of nature.
 But when I saw it repeated at many places I knew it is something to do with man’s faith.
 I asked around, but no one knew if these trees have been planted in this fashion.
 Or trees themselves decided to grow in a repeating symmetry mode.
 Whatever the case may be, my mind is still looking for an answer.

-This time at Kanha National Park, I saw a single jackal chasing away a herd of 50 or so deer’s.
-Delicate deer’s, some of them with antelopes on their heads jumped here and there as soon as they saw the jackal near them.
+This time at the national park, I saw a single jackal chasing away a herd of 50 or so deer.
+Delicate deer, some of them with antelopes on their heads jumped here and there as soon as they saw the jackal near them.
 We stopped for some time and watched this drama.
 It felt like a Kabbadi match with Jackal in the opposite team’s area daring them to touch him and pushing them out of their own area.
-The whole scene also told me that strength not always lies in numbers or even in the size.
+The whole scene also told me that strength does not always lie in numbers or even in size.
 It lies in the mind and that alone can defeat both the numbers and the size.

-Kanha National Park is known for Hard Ground Barasingha – subspecies of Swamp deer that is found only here.
-In fact, there is a huge breeding ground where they have been consciously bred in last few decades.
-It seems hard ground Barasinghas were on the verge of extinction with less than 60 of them left.
+This national park is known for Hard Ground Barasingha – subspecies of Swamp deer that is found only here.
+In fact, there is a huge breeding ground where they have been consciously bred in the last few decades.
+It seems the hard-ground Barasinghas were on the verge of extinction with less than 60 of them left.
 Now there are about 400 of them and can be seen in the jungle roaming around.
 I am not too good with animals.
-The only way to identify hard ground barasingha that I could pick up was their shining golden brown color that is distinct from all other varieties of deer at Kanha National Park.
+The only way to identify hard ground barasingha that I could pick up was their shining golden brown color which is distinct from all other varieties of deer at Kanha National Park.

-In a small herd of deer’s, we saw locking horns by two male deer’s, fighting for the attention of a female standing at a distance.
+In a small herd of deer, we saw locking horns by two male deer, fighting for the attention of a female standing at a distance.
 And calmly observing them fight.

 A few hundred meters away it was the turn of the Indian Gaurs to lock horns.
 Now, here I am not sure why they were fighting, or if it was really a fight or a friendly game.
 It was hilarious to see these giant bodies locking horns and then trying to push each other.
 Probably the game of wrestling was born after being inspired by this face-to-face fight off these massive animals.
 These activities of these wild animals in their natural habitat are what make the ride to the jungle enriching.
 It requires a bit of resolve to leave the tiger alone or let the other jeeps run after him.
 And take the road less traveled to enjoy the vast diversity of the jungle.